 Colorado spring and summer weather can bring damaging storms for many homes across the state.
-Afternoon thunderstorms can produce hail the size of golf balls and winds up to 200 mph, causing major hail damage to roofs, windows and siding.
-Both hail damage and wind damage are common occurrences and dealing with the aftermath can be devastating, but fortunately there are a few steps you can take to lessen or prevent damage from a powerful storm.
+Afternoon thunderstorms can produce hail the size of golf balls and wind up to 200 mph, causing major hail damage to roofs, windows, and siding.
+Both hail damage and wind damage are common occurrences and dealing with the aftermath can be devastating, but fortunately, there are a few steps you can take to lessen or prevent damage from a powerful storm.

 During a strong windstorm, you want your roof to route the wind’s force from the roof, down the walls, then to the ground.
 The best way to ensure this happens is by making sure your sheathing and shingles are in good shape and are made of the best material for your home’s area.